brgtrainings/brgtrainings.github.io/_getting_tastes/web/getting-taste-of-html-and-css.md

 }
 ```

-The footer should be visible as:
+The footer will look like:

 <img data-src="/assets/img/getting-tastes/student-portfolio-footer.jpg" class="lozad img-fluid shadow" />

 {% include util/note.html
     note="The website we have created will not be responsive i.e it might look ugly in mobile or other devices.
-To achieve that we need to add 'media queries'."
+You can achieve that through the help of 'media queries'."
     type="warning"
 %}

 ## Step 7: Adding Social contacts [Bonus]

-In this step, we will add a list of social contacts of students.
-The best place to add it is at the introduction section below the role.
+In this step, we will add a list of social contacts of student.
+The best place is at the introduction section below the role.

-Add the following social links div below the div with `intro-body` class under div with id `intro`.
+Add the following social links inside the div with `intro-body` class whose parent div id is `intro`.

 ```html
 <div class="social-links text-center">